-Example of Specific Initiatives for Achieving the Vision
+Example of Specific Initiatives

-- Achieving net zero CO2 emissions and RE100: Forwarded target years for each, respectively, and developing solar photovoltaic equipment that does not use the FIT system and small hydroelectric plants. - Longer life design buildings: we are reducing waste by making our longer life design of buildings that can accommodate tenant needs flexibly and can be used safely over a 100 years as standard specifications in all developments and reconstructions. - Fireproof hybrid wooden buildings: we have been developing fire-resistant wooden buildings using timber that requires less energy for manufacturing and processing as well as contributes in fixing carbon. - Environmentally friendly technologies: we have developed unique natural ventilation and natural lighting systems (louvers) in collaboration with the Massachusetts Institute of Technology.
+- Converting to a 100% renewable energy for electricity consumption at all Company-owned Buildings and achieving RE100 : we have been developing solar photovoltaic equipment that does not use the FIT system. - Longer life design buildings : we are reducing waste by making our longer life design of buildings that can accommodate tenant needs flexibly and can be used safely over a 100 years as standard specifications in all developments and reconstructions. - Fireproof hybrid wooden buildings : we have been developing and spreading fireproof wooden buildings using timber that requires less energy for manufacturing and processing as the construction material than steel and concrete as well as contributes in fixing carbon. - Environmentally friendly technologies : we have developed unique natural ventilation and natural lighting systems (louvers) in collaboration with the Massachusetts Institute of Technology.
 We have also obtained patents for and are commercializing photovoltaic panels, which were jointly developed with another company, and a thin-layered wall greening system, natural lighting films etc.